The steps involved in how to unclog a blocked toilet include:

 - Force it out: Fill a plastic bottle with warm water, then put the top of the bottle into the toilet’s drain opening.
 Squeeze the bottle to create pressure to dislodge whatever debris is causing the clog.

 When to Call a Plumber to Fix Your Toilet

 There may be instances when it’s time to call in a professional plumber to unclog and fix your toilet.
+Get started with our Nashville Toilet Repair services.
 Some of the more common problems that merit a plumbing contractor include:

 You Have Issues Down The Line